mkanderson1701/memegen/README.md

 **meme.py** : Command-line version.
 With no arguments, generates image files from built-in data.
 Optional arguments --quote --author and --path can be used to specify custom quote, author, and image file path.

+<h3>Usage</h3>

+Assumes python is installed.
+Copy repository to local directory.
+Verify packages in requirements.txt are available.

+Run **python3 app.py** to start the web server.

+Run **python3 meme.py** to generate a random meme, or with the -h option to see command line options.

 <h3>Modules:</h3>